DannyCoop/DannyCoop/README.md

 ### Hi there my name is Daniel Cooper welcome to my git hub!

 - 🔭 I’m currently working on a discord bot called Vallith.
-- 🌱 I’m currently learning Next.js.
+- 🌱 I’m currently learning Discord.py and Next.js.
 - 👯 I’m looking to collaborate on any cool ideas.
 - 🤔 I’m looking for help with project ideas.
 - 💬 Ask me about anything or game design.